Michael Robbins - Executive Chef

-Scott Mitchell - Assistant Manager / Sommelier
+Scott Mitchell - Restaurant Manager / Sommelier

 Scott's career in Hospitality began 10 years ago in Western Australia's Margaret River wine country; since then he's pulled many pints in various pubs throughout his time at University and poured from one of the World's largest whisky collections at Scotland's famous Gleneagles Hotel.

 Before moving to Vancouver in Summer 2016, he left his post as General Manager at Edinburgh's The Bon Vivant - during which time they won a coveted 'Tales of the Cocktail' award, for 'Best International Restaurant Bar'.